aheci/git-workflows-pres/slides/08-summary.md

 ---

-There's so much more we could cover to better leverage GitHub to help us do more.
+There's so much more we could cover to better leverage GitHub and do more.

 These topics could deserve their own time & attention in the future